webmachine/webmachine-ruby/README.md

 Webmachine.application.run
 ```

-When the resource needs to be mapped with tokens that will be passed into the resource, use symbols to identify which path components are variables.
+When the resource needs to be mapped with variables that will be passed into the resource, use symbols to identify which path components are variables.

 ```ruby